 When counseling is deemed necessary for boarding students, a consultation will be arranged with the school counselor.
 Boarding parents will be billed for ongoing counseling services provided through the school.
-In certain cases, day students may be referred to the school counselor for evaluation and referral, but generally will not provide ongoing therapy to day students.
-The school counselor also works with the faculty and groups of students over the course of the year.
+In certain cases, day students may be referred to the school counselor for evaluation and referral, but generally the school will not provide ongoing therapy to day students through school staff.
+The school counselor also works with the faculty, staff, and groups of students over the course of the year.